 Current research supports the importance of deliberate practice to learn new thinking habits.

-For a continuous improvement project to yield effective and sustainable results, it requires a systems approach involving the entire organization.
+For Continuous Improvement to be effective and sustainable, it requires a systems approach involving the entire organization.
 Management should guide the organization in four fundamental areas to ensure success: